Kreyparion/Astar-Kore22-Competition/README.md

 ### Changes for Danger level
 The danger level is the only function where the time cost increase with the number of shipyard.
 Which is a big problem in the endgame.
 We chose here to reduce the area of influence of enemy shipyard as the turn's number increase.
 From 10 cells to 6 if the enemy has more than 24 shipyards.

+# To Conclude
+This was a nice Competition and I had a lot of fun taking part !
+I Hope you'll find some interesting ideas in my code !
+(Don't forget to star the repo if you've made it this far, that would be much appreciated 🤗)
+I had a lot of problems with the time complexity because it seemed impossible to reduce it to an acceptable value.
+I took a mounth off in the middle of the competition and I was able to do my first submission one week before the deadline.
+So I made some strategies for midgame and endgame in record time, those are not the best and surely need to be reworked.

+For the result, I was happy to be in the top 100, with a submission with some random values for the heuristic.
+I am sure that the heuristic can be improved a lot as I didn't like to spend too much time to tweek the parameters.